 Automotive suppliers consistently face a major challenge through continuing pressure by their customers to lower prices.
-OEMs have placed and continue to place significant downward pricing pressure on the supply chain.
 Such pricing pressure has manifested itself in various forms, including: one-time price reductions requested by OEMs; long-term supply agreements containing pre-determined price reductions at specified intervals; and the assumption of design, engineering, prototype, warranty and tooling costs by suppliers.
+OEMs have become more inclined to recall vehicles with potentially faulty product, which has an increased prudent replacement cost, even where the root cause has not been agreed with the OEM.
 This downward pressure on the price of automotive parts has been coupled with increased production, labour, materials and overhead costs.
+OEM contracts are one sided as many OEMs seek to shift risk and cost to the supplier base, and it may be increasingly difficult to pass on higher costs arising due to inflation or other unforeseen events that did not exist at the time of the quote.
 Automotive suppliers have, as a consequence of lower per part margins, been forced to consolidate operations or to combine with each other in order to leverage economies of scale and operating synergies.
 Many automotive suppliers have experienced financial distress resulting from customer pricing pressures and other automotive related factors, such as higher input costs, legacy costs and volume reductions (see "Risk Factors").
 Supplier bankruptcies have occurred in the past, and further bankruptcies may occur in the future.
 Pricing pressure continues and will continue to be a feature of the automotive supply base.